pugjs/pug-load/README.md

 - `lex` (function): **(required)** the lexer used
 - `parse` (function): **(required)** the parser used
 - `resolve` (function): a function used to override `load.resolve`.
-Defaults to undefined, i.e. `load.resolve` is used.
+Defaults to `load.resolve`.
-- `read` (function): a function used to override `load.resolve`.
-Defaults to undefined, i.e. `load.read` is used.
+- `read` (function): a function used to override `load.read`.
+Defaults to `load.read`.
 - `basedir` (string): the base directory of absolute inclusion.
 This is **required** when absolute inclusion (file name starts with `'/'`) is used.
 Defaults to undefined.

-The `options` object is passed to `load.resolve` and `load.read`.
+The `options` object is passed to `load.resolve` and `load.read`, or equivalently `options.resolve` and `options.read`.

 ### `load.resolve(filename, source, options)`

 Callback used by `jade-load` to resolve the full path of an included or extended file given the path of the source file.

-If `options` contain a `resolve` property, then that function is called and its results returned.
+`filename` is the included file. `source` is the name of the parent file that includes `filename`.

 This function is not meant to be called from outside of `jade-load`, but rather for you to override.

-`filename` is the included file. `source` is the name of the parent file that includes `filename`.

 ### `load.read(filename, options)`

 Callback used by `jade-load` to return the contents of a file.

-If `options` contain a `read` property, then that function is called and its results returned instead of this function.
+`filename` is the file to read.

 This function is not meant to be called from outside of `jade-load`, but rather for you to override.

-`filename` is the file to read.

 ### `load.validateOptions(options)`

 Callback used `jade-load` to ensure the options object is valid.
-If your overriden `load.resolve` or `load.read` use a different `options` schema, you will need to override this function as well.
+If your overriden `load.resolve` or `load.read` uses a different `options` scheme, you will need to override this function as well.

 This function is not meant to be called from outside of `jade-load`, but rather for you to override.